cert-manager/cert-manager/design/20221205-memory-management.md

 #### Cluster with large cert-manager unrelated secrets

-Test the memory spike caused by the inital LIST-ing of `Secret`s, the size of cache after the inital LIST has been processed and a spike caused by changes to `Secret` resources.
+Test the memory spike caused by the initial LIST-ing of `Secret`s, the size of cache after the initial LIST has been processed and a spike caused by changes to `Secret` resources.

 ##### cert-manager v1.11